-5.5.1 Calibration plan for polarimetry
+5.6.1 Calibration plan for polarimetry

 For polarimetric observations, a variety of calibration frames will be taken, archived and updated at regular intervals.
-The calibrations are described in detail in the NaCo Calibration Plan.
+The calibrations are described in detail in the NACO Calibration Plan.

-- Twilight flats as described in section 5.1.3.
+- O Twilight flats as described in section 5.2.1.
 Twilight flats are done without the polarimetric mask and without the polarizer.
-However in visitor mode, twilight flats with the half-wave plate can be requested. - Lamp flats as described in section 5.1.3.
-For polarimetric observations, two sets of flats are taken.
-For observations with the Wollaston, the first set is without the polarimetric mask and polarizer and the second set is with these elements.
-There are no internal lamp flats taken with the half-wave plate. - o Detector darks in all readout modes and DITs.
+However in visitor mode, twilight flats with the half-wave plate can be requested.
+No internal lamp flats are taken, since the calibration mirror in the light path changes the level of polarization. - o Detector darks in all readout modes and DITs.

-5.5.2 Pipeline for polarimetry
+5.6.2 Pipeline for polarimetry